 Consequently, Marion’s motivation is unknown, and it’s uncertain if she behaved wittingly or unwittingly.
 The entire scene is ripe with allusion and ambiguity.

 It’s worth noting that “In mora” is an anagram of Marion.
 The Latin term Mora means “to linger, delay,” which was also used to translate the metrical connotation of the Greek word chrónos (time).
 Likewise, “Amor” is an anagram of Mora.
-The Roman equivalent of the Greek god Eros, known as “Amor” in Latin.
+The Roman equivalent of the Greek god Eros, is known as “Amor” in Latin.

 In the first place, Bill is a daydreamer and easily sidetracked.
-Late at night, with an intense and misguided fervour, he traverses through the shadowy streets of New York, where holiday decorations kindle a misty path of blue-fiery hues.
+Late at night, with an intense and misguided fervor, he traverses through the shadowy streets of New York, where holiday decorations kindle a misty path of blue-fiery hues.